AnthonyBerisha/2048-jquery/README.md

 # 2048-jquery
-An JQuery assignement during my bootcamp at EPITECH Paris.
+A JQuery assignement during my bootcamp at EPITECH Paris.